EduardoTerres/EduardoTerres/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm a dedicated mathematician and software developer, now specializing in the field of Artificial Intelligence.
+I'm a dedicated mathematician and software engineer, now specializing in the field of Artificial Intelligence.

 ## ✨ Featured projects
 Some of the key contributions that cover the whole spectrum of what I do are: